 - Category.
 Assigning categories to your risks allows you to filter, group, analyze, and respond to your risks by category.
 Standard project categories include schedule, cost, and quality.

 - Probability Risk Rating.
-Probability is the likelihood of risk occurring.
+Probability is the likelihood of the risk occurring.
 Consider using a scale of 1 to 10, 10 being the highest.

 - Impact Risk Rating.
 Impact, also referred to as severity or consequence, is the amount of impact on the project.
 Consider using a scale of 1 to 10, 10 being the highest.